 To learn more, contact us today.
 We will provide a free review of your case.

-What Should You Do After a Slip and Fall in Florence?
+What Should You Do After a Slip and Fall in Florence, SC?

 If you or a loved one recently suffered injuries in a slip and fall in Florence, you should take the following steps:

-.
-Before you give a statement or accept a settlement offer, talk with a lawyer from our firm first.
+- Be careful around insurance companies.
+Before you give a statement or accept a settlement offer, talk with an accident lawyer from our firm first.

 Property owners and their insurance companies will be out to protect themselves.
 You should get help as soon as possible from Jebaily Law Firm.
 Our lawyers will focus on protecting you.

-How Can Our Florence Slip and Fall Accident Lawyers Help You?
+How Can Our Florence, SC Slip and Fall Accident Lawyers Help You?

 Every case at Jebaily Law Firm starts with a free and confidential consultation.
 We want to know what happened to you.
 We will pay close attention to what you have to say, answer your questions and discuss how we can assist you.